Factor models on locally tree-like graphs: Introduction

-For the $d$-regular tree $\treereg{d}$, the uniqueness threshold $\lm_c(d)$ is $(d-1)^{d-1}/(d-2)^d$ (see \cite[\S2]{\kelly}), and \cite[Thm.~2.3]{\weitz} shows that $\treereg{d}$ has the lowest value of $\lm_c$ among trees with maximum degree at most $d$.
-The identity \eqref{eq:is.bethe} has been proved in the case that the $G_n$ are random $d$-regular graphs \cite{\bgcountingsiam,\bgcountingrsa}.
-It is also suggested by Weitz's $\ptas$ for $Z_G(\lm)$ on a finite graph $G$ of maximum degree $\De$ and with $\lm<\lm_c(\De)$ \cite[Cor.~2.8]{\weitz}.
-For $\mu$ a unimodular measure on $\treesrt$ giving a local tree approximation to $G$ (in the sense of Defn.~\ref{dfn:lwc}), $\lm_{c,\mu}$ is often an improvement over $\lm_c(\De)$, making it possible to compute $\phi(\lm)$ above $\lm_c(\De)$ provided \hypdiffB\ can be verified.
-In \cite{\slysun} the interpolation scheme of Thm.~\ref{t:is} is refined to give a verification of the Bethe prediction on locally tree-like $d$-regular \emph{bipartite} graphs for all $\lm>0$; this result is then leveraged to show inapproximability of the hard-core partition function on $d$-regular graphs above $\lm_c(d)$.
+For the $d$-regular tree $\treereg{d}$, the uniqueness threshold $\lm _c(d)$ is $(d-1)^{d-1}/(d-2)^d$ (see \cite{MR844469}, Section~2), and \cite{MR2277139}, Theorem~2.3, shows that $\treereg{d}$ has the lowest value of $\lm_c$ among trees with maximum degree at most $d$.
+The identity \eqref{eisbethe} has been proved in the case that the $G_n$ are random $d$-regular graphs \cite{MR2373815,MR2462251}.
+It is also suggested by Weitz's \textsc{ptas} for $Z_G(\lm)$ on a finite graph $G$ of maximum degree $\De$ and with $\lm<\lm_c(\De)$ (\cite{MR2277139}, Corollary~2.8).
+For $\mu$ a unimodular measure on $\treesrt$ giving a local tree approximation to $G$ (in the sense of Definition~\ref{dlwc}), $\lm_{c,\mu}$ is often an improvement over $\lm _c(\De)$, making it possible to compute $\phi(\lm)$ above $\lm _c(\De)$ provided \hypdiffB\ can be verified.
+In \cite{arXiv12032602} the interpolation scheme of Theorem~\ref{tis} is refined to give a verification of the Bethe prediction on locally tree-like $d$-regular \emph{bipartite} graphs for all $\lm>0$; this result is then leveraged to show inapproximability of the hard-core partition function on $d$-regular graphs above $\lm_c(d)$.